Starting your Palaeoscience Journey

 INTRODUCTION TO FOSSILS

 Fossils are the starting point of your palaeontology journey.
-'Digging Palaeontology' offers an introduction to Palaeoscience and Australia's fossil heritage.
+'Geoscience Australia' offers an introduction to Palaeoscience and Australia's fossil heritage.

 Australia has a rich fossil heritage and some of our sites are of 'Outstanding Universal Value' according to the UNESCO World Heritage List.
 To read about Australia's megafauna at Riversleigh and Naracoorte, click here!

 Fossil localities within Australia are summarised here.